holman/dotfiles/README.markdown

 Beyond that, some Ruby aliases, some git helper scripts, some system helper scripts.

 If you're adding a new area to your forked repo — say, "Java" — you can simply add a `java` directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell profile.
-If you want to add a file that gets symlinked into `$HOME`, look at `Rakefile` and see how I do it for things like `ruby/irbrc`, for example.
+Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `rake install`.

 ## thanks